severalnines/docs/user-guide/mysql/manage.rst

 * **Upgrade**
 	- Upgrades are online and are performed on one node at a time.
 The node will be stopped, then software will be updated, and then the node will be started again.
 If a node fails to upgrade, the upgrade process is aborted.
 	- Upgrades should only be performed when it is as little traffic as possible on the cluster.
-	- If the MySQL server is installed through package repository, clicking on this will trigger an upgrade job through the respective package manager.
+	- If the MySQL server is installed from package repository, clicking on this will trigger an upgrade job using the respective package manager.

 * **Rolling Restart**
 	- Performs a rolling node restart.
 This stops each node one at a time, waits for it to restart with the new version, before moving to the next node.
 The cluster is upgraded while it is online and available.